n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Introduction

-However, in biological systems, \textit{heterogeneity} is an inescapable feature that alters the behavior of coupled oscillators in the physical world.
-Experimental preparations of chemical oscillators with only 3\% variation in intrinsic frequencies disrupt the existence and stability of phase-locked states predicted using H/K theory \cite{hunter2022pattern}.
+However, in biological systems, heterogeneity is an inescapable feature that alters the behavior of coupled oscillators in the physical world.
+Experimental preparations of chemical oscillators with only 3\% variation in intrinsic frequencies disrupt the existence and stability of phase-locked states predicted using group theory \cite{hunter2022pattern}.
 Introducing heterogeneity in ecosystem models has been shown to have significant effects on phase dynamics \cite{goldwyn2009small,milne2021coupled}.
-Biological neural networks, such as brains, do not consist of homogeneous neurons; instead, exhibiting high degrees of heterogeneity \cite{stein2005neuronal,urban2012circuits}.
-Heterogeneity may even be a necessary feature of robust brain function \cite{lengler2013reliable}.
+Biological nervous systems exhibit high degrees of heterogeneity \cite{stein2005neuronal,urban2012circuits}, where heterogeneity may even be a necessary feature of robust brain function \cite{lengler2013reliable}.
 The ubiquity of heterogeneity in nature warrants exploration in this direction.
-However, general phase-reduction methods that incorporate heterogeneity are relatively lacking.
+However, general phase-reduction methods that incorporate heterogeneity are relatively lacking. \yp{See Section \ref{sec:nonlinear_het} for additional biological background motivating the present study along with a mathematical formulation of heterogeneity.
+In brief, heterogeneity is formulated as a relatively weak but nonlinear alteration of the vector field(s).}

-We introduce a method to reduce a pair of $n{:}m$ coupled heterogeneous oscillators to relatively tractable equations in a manner similar to classic weak coupling theory (see \cite{kuramoto84,ermentrout2010,schwemmer2011theory,park2017utility} for introductory texts on the theory of weakly coupled oscillators).
-The proposed method uses a combination of phase and isostable coordinates employed in recent works \cite{wilson2019phase,wilson2020phase,park2021high,park2024body,nicks2024insights}.
-The proposed method does not require oscillators to be strongly attracting (such as in many phase-based approaches, e.g., \cite{canavier2009phase}), nor does it require perturbed solutions to be near the unperturbed limit cycle.
+We introduce a method to reduce a pair of coupled oscillators to a scalar equation.
+The reduction accounts for $n{:}m$ phase-locking and heterogeneity.
+The proposed method uses a combination of phase and isostable coordinates employed in recent works \cite{budi12,castejon2013phase,wils16isos,shir17,wilson2019phase,wilson2020phase,park2021high,park2024body,nicks2024insights} \yp{(see Section \ref{sec:phase-iso} for additional background on phase-isostable coordinates)}.
+The proposed method does not require oscillators to be strongly attracting, such as in phase-based approaches \cite{canavier2009phase}.
+It also does not require perturbed solutions to be arbitrarily close to the unperturbed limit cycle.